 Penalty decisions were made by the Tribunal against licensees both following charges of misconduct being found proved against a licensee, and on appeals against findings of unsatisfactory conduct made by a Complaints Assessment Committee.
-In 2017/2018, the Tribunal issued five penalty decisions.
+In 2018/2019, the Tribunal issued seven penalty decisions.
+Five charges had penalty included in their substantive decisions.